Designing a grocery management tool to reduce stress in meal activities.

 Build confidence

-EatWell makes it easier for students to grocery shop and find recipes that suit their time, living situation, and skill level, helping students who live on their own for the first time familiarize themselves with grocery shopping and cooking independently.
+EatWell helps students who live on their own for the first time familiarize themselves with grocery shopping and cooking independently.

 Research